timvisee/ffsend/README.md

 $ ffsend delete https://send.firefox.com/#sample-share-url
 ```

-Use the `--help` flag, or see the [help][#help] section for all available subcommands.
+Use the `--help` flag, or see the [help](#help) section for all available subcommands.

 ## Requirements
 - Linux, macOS or Windows
 - A terminal :sunglasses:
-- Internet connection when uploading or downloading
+- Internet connection for uploading and downloading

 ## Install
 Because `ffsend` is still in alpha, no prebuilt binaries or repositories are